-Nexium is a type of medicine called a proton pump inhibitor which treats acid reflux, heartburn, stomach ulcers and gastro-oesophageal reflux (GORD).
-The generic name of the drug is Esomeprazole.
+Nexium is a type of medicine called a proton pump inhibitor which treats acid reflux, heartburn, stomach ulcers and Gastroesophageal Reflux Disease (GORD).
+The generic name of Nexium is Esomeprazole.

-Nexium works by blocking the enzymes lining the wall of the stomach and preventing excess production of stomach acid in order to relieve acid reflux.
+Nexium works by blocking proton pumps that line the wall of the stomach.
+This prevents excess stomach acid production to prevent and reduce acid reflux.

-Long term use of Nexium for three months or more can cause adverse effects such as:
+Long term use of Nexium for three months or more can cause side effects such as:

-After one year of use there is an increased risk of experiencing:
+After one year of using Nexium there is an increased risk of experiencing:

 Long term use of Nexium should be monitored by a doctor.

+Heartburn is a momentary sensation, whereas acid reflux can become a long-term problem.
 Acid reflux causes a number of symptoms, the main one being heartburn.
-Acid reflux occurs when the stomach produces excess acid, causing it to travel back up the food pipe.
-It feels like an uncomfortable, burning pain in the middle of your chest.
-If this happens more than twice a week it's known as Gastroesophageal reflux disease (GERD).
+Acid reflux occurs when the stomach produces excess acid, causing it to travel back up the oesophagus (food pipe).
+The resulting heartburn feels like an uncomfortable, burning pain in the middle of your chest.
+If this happens more than twice a week it's known as Gastroesophageal Reflux Disease (GORD).

 The active ingredient in Nexium is Esomeprazole.